 Both the Computers and Devices sections of theWeb UI are very similar.
-They are similar in function to the Computers and Devices windows in KeyConfigure.
-You can filter the display of devices by clicking on a given Division, Category, or login Status as relevant to the page.
+They are also similar in function to the Computers and Devices windows in KeyConfigure, but include newer features not found in the desktop app.

 The Computers page will show an icon next to the computer name with the platform and status indicated much like on Availability Maps.
 That is, Green are available, Red are in use, Blue are offline, and Gray are in Maintenance.
 This means the listed User may either be logged in if In Use, or the last person to use the system if in other states.